-With a focus on the short term, today’s markets do not reflect the real costs of degraded natural resources and unjust labor practices or the hidden opportunities for long-term value creation.
-Governments and civil society cannot win this battle alone; markets need to mobilize resources to speed this transformation, with supply and demand geared toward sustainable products, services, and practices.
-We advance innovations that harness the power of markets to drive change by considering all costs and opportunities with a long-term perspective.
+With an over-focus on the short term, today’s markets do not reflect the real costs of degraded natural resources and unjust labor practices, or the hidden opportunities for long-term value creation.
+Governments and civil society cannot win this battle alone.
+Markets need to mobilize resources to speed this transformation, with supply and demand geared toward generating sustainable products, services, and practices.
+Innovations that harness the power of markets to drive change by considering all long-term costs and opportunities are the key to creating sustainable economies.

 Responsible Supply Chains

 Embedding sustainability issues—human rights, labor, environment, and anti-corruption—into supply chains is increasingly recognized as good business practice.
 More companies and individual investors are seeing the benefits of managing business risks, realizing efficiencies, and creating products to meet changing market needs and demands through better governance and increased transparency.
 Despite progress and ongoing public and private sector efforts, recent incidents in Bangladesh and China have demonstrated that more work is needed to manage supply chains sustainably.

 - Skoll Awardees: B Lab Company, Ceres, Fair Trade USA, Global Witness, GoodWeave, Health Care Without Harm, IDE-India, Marine Stewardship Council, Verite